-The first step to limiting the scale of any disaster is by enabling availability features that are part of the vSphere platform.
+The step to limiting the scale of any disaster is by enabling availability features that are part of the vSphere platform.

 Let’s start with networking.
 Virtual machines (VMs) are not plugged into physical switches but virtual switches.
 Any vSwitch you have that supports a load that’s important to your infrastructure should be backed by two physical network adapters called “vmnics” in the vSphere Client.

 The great thing about this configuration is that the nightmare of having to have the right NIC driver installed in Windows with different configuration tools is over.
 Any VM connected to the port groups vlan20, vlan21 or vlan23 is protected by the two physical vmnics backing the virtual switch.

 In an ideal world, vmnic1 and vmnic2 would be plugged into two different physical switches to protect from a switch failure and into different network backbones to protect from a backbone failure.
 But at least this configuration protects you from the more common network card failure or someone accidentally pulling a cable from the back of the server.